 Course Level: Overview.
 This program is appropriate for professionals at all organizational levels.
-CPE Credits: 11 (CPA, EA) Category: Taxation Prerequisite: None Advanced Preparation: None
+CPE Credits: 10 (CPA, EA) Field of Study: Taxes Prerequisite: General understanding of federal income taxation.
+Advanced Preparation: None

 Course Learning Objectives

 Chapter 1: Tax Economics

 - 1. Determine what constitutes building an estate, preserving wealth and distributing assets in the context of financial fundamentals and tax planning elements. - 2.
 Identify types of income, from a financial and tax perspective, to be budgeted into cash so that income-producing assets can be acquired and managed for an effective investment plan. - 3.
 Recognize the types of fringe benefits that employers can provide to employees tax-free. - 4.
 Specify budget rules, ways that cash can be used, guidelines that should be applied when purchasing assets and money management rules.